jakobilab/glembotskilab-web/content/authors/Sarah N. Parker/_index.md

 #bio: Bioinformatician interested in circular RNAs in the heart.

 interests:
-- Novel and combination chemotherapy treatments,
+- In vitro and in vivo evaluation of novel and combination chemotherapy treatments
-- Epidemiology of human diseases,
+- Molecular mechanisms and risk factors of heart disease
-- Mechanisms of heart disease
+- Distribution of disease in human populations

 education:
   courses: